oilyquack/Spotify-Dashboard/README.md

 ## How To Use

 First of all, the Spotify SDK used by this application requires an SDK token to be generated using a Spotify Premium Account [here](https://developer.spotify.com/documentation/web-playback-sdk/quick-start/#).
-These tokens last for an hour (yes, this is kind of annoying - check out the Unresolved Issues section for more on how annoying this is).
+These tokens last for an hour before needing updating.

 Once you have input a usable SDK token, you will be instructed by Spotify Dashboard to go to your Spotify Device, open "Connect to a device" and connect to Spotify Dashboard.
 Once this happens, the songs that you are listening to will be represented on the app with the album cover, artist, song name and album name.